Simba-ExC/Simba-ExC/README.md

 ### :man_technologist: About Me :

-    Born in Moscow in 1998.
-I graduated from the Physics and Mathematics school in 2014.
-    Then I entered the Moscow College of Computer Science and Computing Technologies (MTIiVT).
-    In 2018, after graduating from college, I joined the army, where I studied Morse code and was a signalman.
-    In 2022, I graduated from the Moscow Automobile and Road State Technical University (MADI) with a red diploma.
+    I was born in Moscow in 1998 and from an early age, I was fascinated by science and technology.
+My educational journey began at a physics and mathematics school, which I graduated from in 2014.
+I then continued my studies at the Moscow College of Computer Science and Computing Technologies (MTIiVT), immersing myself in the world of information technology.

-    From the age of 16 I worked at the Moscow Machine-building Enterprise named after V.V.
-Chernyshev.
+My professional journey started with employment at the Moscow Machine-building Enterprise named after V.V.
+Chernyshev, where from the age of 16, I actively participated in technical user support and later transitioned to programming CNC machines.

-    First in technical support of users, then as a programmer of numerically controlled machines.
-    Since 2021, I have been working as a software engineer at GALEN, implementing and developing the LIS ALICE laboratory information system
+In 2021, I joined the team at GALEN as a software engineer, where I implemented and developed the LIS ALICE laboratory information system.
+My work there allowed me to expand my skills in software development.

+Since 2024, I have been continuing my professional career at Mindray as an IT specialist.
+My responsibilities include supporting the operation of IVD instruments with LIS systems and implementing new projects in the Russian market.
+I am inspired by the opportunity to contribute to the advancement of modern technologies and ensure their effective use for improving people's lives.

 ### :page_facing_up: My certificates